spatie/laravel-mix-purgecss/README.md

     .purgeCss({
         enabled: true,

-        // Globs are merged with the default globs.
+        // Your custom globs are merged with the default globs.
 If you need to fully replace
         // the globs, use the underlying `paths` option instead.
         globs: [
             path.join(__dirname, 'node_modules/simplemde/**/*.js'),